-These cookies are so soft, so full of banana and nutmeg flavor and such a change from a normal cookie, that they’re just special.
+These Banana Bread Nutmeg Cookies are so soft, so full of banana and nutmeg flavor and such a change from a normal cookie, that they’re just special.
 Special little cookies that taste just like banana bread.

 A couple of notes about these cookies: These make about 3 dozen cookies, so we divided up the dough into thirds.
-The first batch we did was walnuts only.
-The second batch we made, we added chocolate chips with the walnuts.
-The last dozen we made with only chocolate chips.
+The first batch we did was Banana Bread Nutmeg Cookies with walnuts.
+The second batch we made was Banana Bread Nutmeg Cookies with chocolate chips and walnuts.
+The last dozen we made were Banana Bread Nutmeg Cookies with chocolate chips.

 We made these as one of our new cookies to give as gifts for Christmas but we liked them so much, that we’ve made them a few more times with different add ins since then, macadamia nuts, white chocolate chips, raisins (a kids suggestion and I did not enjoy them!), dried banana and coconut.